10 Tips for ADA Compliance on K-12 School Websites

 6. Make Downloadable Content Accessible

 Any school district’s web page includes links to documents about everything from sporting events to lunch menus.
 You know better than us that school districts are required by law to include information like accountability plans and school board agendas on their websites.
 More often than not, it seems easiest to display these documents as simple PDFs.
 However, since they’re often displayed as images, PDFs can be indiscernible to screen readers.
-They also pose a huge problem for users who don’t have the plugins or software to open the document.
+They also pose a huge problem for users who don’t have the plugins or software to open a document.

 To remedy the situation, any document on your website should have its viewing requirements listed, be clearly labeled, and offer more than one file type.
 Having a text-based alternative, like a Microsoft Word Doc, can allow all of your users to understand the same information.